ViliLipo/jaffa-frontend-swalab2020/report.md

-With the orchestration-based saga the key difference for my application was that the message from the Moderation Manager is a direct reply to the moderation command and not just two loosely coupled events.
+With the orchestration-based saga the key difference for my application was that the message from the Moderation Manager is a direct reply to the moderation request message and not just two loosely coupled events.
 So I wrote the `mqRPC`-function to implement the remote-procedure-call pattern with message-queues.
-In that I  wrapped the event listener action in it to a `Promise` that allows the service to wait for the reply in the controller.
+In that I  wrapped the event listener action in it to a `Promise` that allows the service to wait for the reply in the `Express.js` controller.
 This is how the HTTP events and the AMQP-events could be coupled in a neat stateless fashion.

 Now the whole Saga could be finished before the reply is sent back to the client.
 This is very important for the